-- i.
-The provision of grounds maintenance services for: - a.
+- The provision of grounds maintenance services for: - a.
 Simmons Park, Platt's Meadow, Putting Green; - b.
 Simmons Park car park and approach road; - c.
-Skate Park/BMX Track; Clapps Wood, Fairplace, land behind Lidl, grass verge at West Bridge, and all land in the ownership of Okehampton Town Council (excepting the footprint of the Town Hall, Charter Hall, Cinema, Lower Market Hall and Public Toilets at Fairplace) - d.
-Land owned by others including the raised flower bed and seating area in New Road, the Gateway Mural area at the junction of East Street and Crediton Road and the planted area off the roundabout in School Way - e. cemetery; and - f. bus shelters x 3, some wayside seats and bins
+Skate Park/BMX Track; Clapps Wood, Fairplace, the viewing area behind Lidl where the rivers converge, grass verge at West Bridge, and all land in the ownership of Okehampton Town Council (excepting the footprint of the Town Hall, Charter Hall, Cinema, Lower Market Hall and Public Toilets at Fairplace) - d.
+Land owned by others including the raised flower bed and seating area in New Road, the Gateway Mural area at the junction of East Street and Crediton Road and the planted area off the roundabout in School Way - e.
+Cemetery; - f.
+Seats and bins around town